Credit Card Industry Spurs Businesses to Use DMARC Tools

 The Bottom Line

 Any company that handles payments faces a March 2025 deadline to implement DMARC tools for email security and brand protection under the latest update of the PCI DSS standard.
 The mandate is expected to reinvigorate DMARC’s rollout as the root problems of email phishing and credit card theft continue to mount.
-Get ready.
-Get a free trial of Mimecast’s DMARC Analyzer here.
+Get ready, and use Mimecast’s DMARC record checker tool to validate your DMARC records in seconds.

 Subscribe to Cyber Resilience Insights for more articles like these